-No service technician ever wants to work on noise or vibration concerns because they are very difficult to diagnose (and there are much easier ways to make money in a shop).
-As the youngest technician in the shop I was often the unlucky guy who had to go for a road test with some old retired guy to listen for a noise or vibration.
-To me, it seemed like these old guys had nothing better to do with their time than drive around listening for noises or vibrations in their vehicles just to make my life more difficult.
+No service technician ever wants to work on noise or vibration concerns because they are challenging to diagnose (and there are much easier ways to make money in a shop).
+As the youngest technician in the shop, I was often the unlucky guy who had to go for a road test with some old retired guy to listen for noise or vibration.
+To me, it seemed like these old guys had nothing better to do with their time than drive around listening for noises or vibrations in their vehicles to make my life more difficult.

 Many times the noise or vibration was so minimal that I didn’t even notice it until the customer pointed it out.
-I can remember thinking that I would not ever complain of a vibration like that; how am I going to fix it?
-Back then we did not have electronic vibration diagnosis tools, we only had an old “Resonant Reed Tachometer”, and I was not even sure how to use it.
-Needless to say, there was a lot of tire balancing and parts swapping (guessing) on those vehicles in an attempt to cure their vibration concerns.
-Many times we could not fix the problem and told the customer that it must be normal.
+I can remember thinking that I would not ever complain of vibration like that; how will I fix it?
+Back then, we did not have electronic vibration diagnosis tools; we only had an old “Resonant Reed Tachometer,” and I was unsure how to use it.
+There was a lot of tire balancing and parts swapping (guessing) on those vehicles in an attempt to cure their vibration concerns.
+We often could not fix the problem and told the customer that it must be normal.

-So how do you use amplitude level as a useful measurement to help you?
+So how do you use amplitude level as a valid measurement to help you?
 There are several ways.

-- Record your road test amplitude levels before making any repairs to the vehicle.
-Make the repairs, road test the vehicle again and compare the road test amplitude levels to the previous ones.
-IMPORTANT: The smartphone must be placed in the exact same place for all road tests for the amplitude level comparison to be accurate.
+Record your road test amplitude levels before making any repairs to the vehicle.
+Make the repairs, road test the vehicle again, and compare the road test amplitude levels to the previous ones.
+IMPORTANT: The smartphone must be placed in the same place for all road tests for the amplitude level comparison to be accurate.

-- The closer you get to the source of the vibration, the higher the amplitude level displayed on the smartphone will become.
+The closer you get to the vibration source, the higher the amplitude level displayed on the smartphone will become.

-- The sensitivity level of the amplitude can be adjusted in the “Settings” screen of the NVH app, to you can make the NVH app even more sensitive when you get your own old guy (like me now) with a vibration concern.
+The sensitivity level of the amplitude can be adjusted in the “Settings” screen of the NVH app, so you can make the NVH app even more sensitive when you get your old guy (like me now) with a vibration concern.

-To summarize: there is not a set amplitude level that is acceptable to everyone, you must simply find out what it is while the vehicle is vibrating and reduce it with your repairs.
-You may not necessarily need to bring the amplitude level down to zero, many times just reducing it will make your customer so happy with you that you will be their “Hero”.
-They will tell all their friends about your skills resulting in additional business and profits for you!
+To summarize: no set amplitude level is acceptable to everyone; you must determine what it is while the vehicle is vibrating and reduce it with your repairs.
+You may not necessarily need to bring the amplitude level down to zero; many times, just reducing it will make your customer so happy with you that you will be their “Hero.”
+They will tell all their friends about your skills resulting in additional business and profits!

-There are close to 300 possible sources of a vibration on a typical vehicle today.
+There are close to 300 possible vibration sources on a typical vehicle today.